Skip to Main Content

 Covers the history of the world (excluding the United States and Canada) from 1450 to the present, including military history, women's history, history of education, history of science, and more.
 Includes secondary source articles from more than 1800 journals, as well as books and book reviews.
 This is the most important source of secondary research material for the study of modern world history.
 Note: for U.S. history, use America: History and Life

 ; for medieval history, use Iter

 .
 Coverage: 1955-present.
 Full-Text.

 Index to the world's literature regarding lesbian, gay, bisexual and transgender issues.
 Disciplines covered include civil liberties, culture, employment, family, history, politics, psychology, religion, and sociology.
+Includes an LGBTQ+ thesaurus for enhanced searching.
 Coverage: 1953-present.
 Full-Text.